jesperancinha/jeorg-cloud-test-drives/docs/system/ubuntu-chrome/index.md

 ## [Remove warning Dev screen](https://gist.github.com/CoolOppo/183f42eef4e5cab328d7)

--- BE VERY CAREFULL HERE --
+-- BE VERY CAREFUL HERE --

 The danger here, is that depending on your notebook mode, is of course that it can end up getting bricked.
 In other words, if this doesn't work, you could potentially reach a point of no return where the computer gets bricked.